instructure/canvas-lms/doc/api/lti_window_post_message.md

 ## lti.capabilities

-**Note: the LTI Platform Storage spec is still under final review before publishing** **as of January 2023, and so the specifics of this message are subject to change.**

 **At one point, this message type was named 'org.imsglobal.lti.capabilities', but the prefix** **was dropped before finalizing the spec.
 Canvas will support both formats until August 19, 2023 (July 17 for Beta).**